joshcough/HaskellStarter/README.md

 Don't worry too much about the details here.
 Just know that the tests are in the `test` directory, and `Main.hs` is in there.
 Hopefully soon I'll be able to provide more info here, and/or make the configuration slightly less verbose.

+#### Running Tests

+Now that we have our test suite configured, running it is very easy:

+    > cabal test

+You can also pass the `--enable-tests` flag to `cabal install`, which will run all of your tests, and only install the library if all of the tests pass:

+    > cabal install --enable-tests

 #### doctest

 "[doctest](https://github.com/sol/doctest-haskell) is a small program, that checks examples in Haddock comments.
 It is similar to the popular Python module with the same name."